numpy/numpy/doc/source/user/how-to-io.rst

 Formats for **exchanging data** with other tools include HDF5, Zarr, and NetCDF (see :ref:`how-to-io-large-arrays`).

-Write or read a json file
+Write or read a JSON file
 =========================

 NumPy arrays and most NumPy scalars are **not** directly